andrewfenn/forge-one-sheet-solo/docs/index.md

 An encounter check is rolled once a day whilst travelling, once for every foraging or hex search attempt, and once per night if resting.

+### Source files

+The source files to edit the PDF are available on [Github](https://github.com/andrewfenn/forge-one-sheet-solo).
+They were created in a program called [Inkscape](https://inkscape.org/) that can be downloaded and used for free.

 ### License

 All materials in this work are licensed under the same terms as **F.O.R.G.E.**—the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).